Hymenoxys grandiflora

 Click Here

-Plant: Erect perennial 4 to 12 inches tall, hairy stems.
+Plant: Erect perennial, one to several stems, 4 to 12 inches tall; hairy stems and leaves.

-References: "Flora of Colorado" by Jennifer Ackerfield, "The Alpine Flora of the Rocky Mountains" by Richard W. Scott and Flora of North America.
+References: "Flora of Colorado" by Jennifer Ackerfield, Flora of North America and Montana Field Guide.

 BONAP Distribution Map